omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

   or x14, x8, x3
   sw x3, 150(x0)
  ```
-  With decimal value 82 hardcoded into address 140
+  - Decimal value 82 was hardcoded into address 140

 ### 2:
 ``` assembly